About Native ARC

 Native ARC depends on donations from the public, fundraising activities and grants from private and public organisations.
 The Centre is assisted in its operations by support from the City of Cockburn in addition to collaborating with many community and corporate groups.

-Native ARC, the City of Cockburn, the Cockburn Wetlands Education Centre Inc, Bibra Lake Scouts and the City of Cockburn Aboriginal Reference Group are members of the Cockburn Wetlands Precinct to achieve
+Native ARC, the City of Cockburn, the Wetlands Centre, Bibra Lake Scouts and the City of Cockburn Aboriginal Reference Group are members of the Cockburn Wetlands Precinct and aim to achieve: